FlamingLasrSwrd/flaminglasrswrd.github.io/log.md

 title: "Work Log"
 permalink: /log/
 abstract: >
   Semi-unfiltered life updates in the moment barely useful to me.
 Do not take seriously or literally.
+Project specific updates are located on their respective posts.
 ---

+## 20 Jul 2019
+Recovering the gallium from a chunk of aluminum I made over a decade ago using the NurdRage ether extraction technique.

+Lots of work on the website.

+## 19 Jul 2019
+One of my dumpster diving adventures yielded 900mg of platinum wire: 800 of which is currently dissolving in aqua regia to be made into 10% Pt on Carbon catalyst.

 ## 05 Jul 2019
 Started drying the copper chloride solution.
 For weeks now it has been sitting in my fume hood.
 I bubbled ozone through muriatic acid and copper to create copper (II) chloride.
 I'm hoping to use this to make anhydrous aluminum chloride by single displacement.